 What Determines the Price of My Auto Insurance Policy?

-The average yearly auto insurance premium is almost $800, but there is wide variation around this average.
+The average yearly auto insurance premium is around $800, but there is wide variation around this average.
 Many factors can affect your premium, and they all help determine how likely you are to have an accident.
 Perhaps surprisingly, many of them do a better job than just your driving record.
 Not all companies use all of these factors, and some might use factors not listed here.
 Your premium may depend on, in no particular order:

 - Your driving record.